Language

 • He's different now that he's been to college.

-When combined with the preposition “from”, it forms the phrase Different from.
-The Different from meaning is: not the same as another or each other.
-For example:
+When different combines with the preposition from, it creates the phrase Different from.
+The Different from meaning establishes: not the same as another entity or situation.
+This structure provides the foundation for comparative expressions:

 • John is different from other people.